Solomon Islands (archipelago): Climate

 The climate of the islands is tropical; however, temperatures do not greatly fluctuate due to the heat sink of the surrounding ocean.
 Daytime temperatures are normally 25 to 32 C and 13 to 15 C at night.
 From April to October (the dry season), the southeast trade winds blow, gusting at times up to 30 knot or more.

 November to March is the wet season, caused by the northwest monsoon, and is typically warmer and wetter.
-Cyclones arise in the Coral Sea and the area of the Solomon Islands, but they usually veer toward Vanuatu and New Caledonia or down the coast of Australia.
+Cyclones arise in the Coral Sea and the area of the Solomon Islands, but they usually veer toward New Caledonia and Vanuatu or down the coast of Australia.

 Ecology

 Terrestrial

-The natural vegetation of the Solomon Archipelago consists of lowland and tropical forests.
+The natural vegetation of the Solomon Islands consists of lowland and tropical forests.
 The major plant communities include coastal strand, mangrove forests, freshwater swamp forests, lowland rain forests, and montane rain forest.
 Seasonally-dry forests and grasslands are found on the northern (leeward) slopes of Guadalcanal.

 The islands are home to 47 native mammal species, including bats, murid rodents, and possums, gliders, and cuscuses.
 26 species are endemic or near-endemic – 17 species of bats, and nine species of murid rodent.

 199 bird species are native to the Solomon archipelago, of which 69 species are endemic.